Preventive Dentistry: Save Money with Regular Dental Checkups & Cleanings

 The Cost-Effectiveness of Preventive Dentistry

 Preventive dentistry is like investing in your dental health.
-If compared, the cost of routine dental exams and preventative procedures like sealants, cleanings, and fluoride treatments would be ta fraction of the costs for potential restorative dental procedures,
+However, if compared, the cost of routine dental exams and preventative procedures like sealants, cleanings, and fluoride treatments would be a fraction of the costs for potential restorative dental procedures.

 Potential long-term savings from preventive dental care

-If dental issues such as cavities, gum disease, or tooth loss are left untreated, it significantly adds up the cost as well as requires more invasive procedures.
+If dental issues such as cavities, gum disease, or tooth loss are left untreated, it significantly adds to the cost and requires more invasive procedures.

 Preventive dental treatments such as cleanings, sealants, and fluoride treatments are less expensive than restorative procedures like crowns, fillings, root canals, bridges, implants, or dentures.